ElyxusPH/docgenv1/README.md

 > **Python Tool to Easily Generate Multiple Documents**

-- Running the script doestn require internet
+- Running the script doesn't require internet
 - Max Generation is set to 10k to avoid lagging/crashing
 - Random words are joined and enhance by NLTK package to ensure high quality content
 - You can upload this documents at CourseHero for Free Unlocks